vapoursynth/vapoursynth/doc/pythonreference.rst

       Frees all memory used by internal caches.
 Useful when suspending or switching between multiple core instances.

+   .. py:method:: set_vulkan_device(index)

+      Selects the Vulkan device used for GPU filters, by an index from *vulkan_devices*.
+Must be called before the device is first used, i.e. before any GPU filter is created; the automatic choice is the most powerful usable device.
+See :doc:`gpufilters`.

+   .. py:attribute:: vulkan_devices

+      A list with one dict per Vulkan device on the system, usable or not:
+      *index*, *name*, *api_version*, *type*, *device_memory*, *usable* and *reason* (why an unusable device is unusable).
+Works without initializing GPU support on the core.

+   .. py:attribute:: vulkan_device_info

+      A dict describing the core's active Vulkan device: *name*, *device_memory*, *budget* (what the driver says the process may use right now), *allocated* (current VapourSynth VRAM use) and *limit* (the eviction limit).
+Accessing it initializes the device like the first GPU filter would.

+   .. py:method:: set_max_vram_use(bytes)

+      Sets the VRAM limit GPU frame caching works against, the equivalent of *max_cache_size* for video memory.
+The default is 80% of the driver reported budget.
+Returns the limit in effect.

    .. py:attribute:: core_version

       Returns the core version as VapourSynthVersion tuple.